keylime/enhancements/91-ignore-path-for-ima.md

 -->

-Some systems may have files that are in different locations depending on the system.
-For example, a file may be in `/usr/bin` on one system and `/bin` on another.
-This can cause issues with IMA measurements as the location of the file is included in the measurement.
-This enhancement proposes a new config value that allows a user to have IMA measurements ignore the location of a file and only work with the filename itself.
+Some systems may have files that are in different locations depending on the deployment.
+For example, a file may be in `/opt/my_app` on one system and `/usr/my_app` on another.
+This can cause issues with IMA measurements as the location of the file is included in the allowlist.
+This enhancement proposes a new config value that allows a user to have keylime IMA ignore the path of a file and only work with the filename itself.

+This will especially be useful for users who want an application monitored by keylime to be able to be deployed in different locations, more than an entire OS.

 ### Goals